 Dask collections are the main interaction point for users.
 They look like NumPy and pandas but generate dask graphs internally.
 If you are a dask user then you should start here.

 Schedulers execute task graphs.
-Dask currently has two main schedulers, one for single machine processing using threads or processes, and one for distributed memory clusters.
+Dask currently has two main schedulers, one for local processing using threads or processes, and one for distributed memory clusters.

 Parallel code can be tricky to debug and profile.
-Dask provides a few tools to help make debugging and profiling graph execution easier.
+Dask provides several tools to help make debugging and profiling graph execution easier.